pauljeter/pauljeter-astro/src/content/blog/foundation-5-features-that-bootstrap-doesnt-have.md

 ### JavaScript Features
 The JavaScript features that Foundation comes with help fill a lot needs that developers could have.
-Instead of going around searching for different jQuery plugins for a specific feature, it’s nice to have them built into the framework you’re using.
+Instead of going around searching for different jQuery plugins for a specific feature, it's nice to have them built into the framework you're using.

 #### Interchange
 Interchange is a feature that uses media queries to dynamically load responsive content.
 What this means is that you can specify what HTML you want to show for mobile, tablet, and desktop sites.
 I know that we have this ability using the visibility classes, but using those classes just applies display:none;.
-This doesn’t stop the content from being loaded so this could mean that you have desktop components loading and slowing down your mobile users.
+This doesn't stop the content from being loaded so this could mean that you have desktop components loading and slowing down your mobile users.

 Take a look at the Interchange docs and see how you can dynamically load a Google map for desktop users and a photo for mobile users.